 Over time, the techniques of Pilates will become second nature to you.
 Your posture will become straighter and more balanced, and your muscles will lengthen and become more toned.

 By developing your core stability and strength you will improve your movement control, which will mean there is less risk of injury and less pressure on your joints when you move.

 In 1988 I qualified as a Chartered Physiotherapist at Kings College Hospital, London.
-Since then I have practiced for 27 years in the NHS.
+Since then I practiced for 27 years in the NHS.